pempem98/google-drive-link-getter/README.md

-# Google Drive File Link Extractor
+# Google Drive Links Extractor

 A Manifest V3 Chrome extension built with TypeScript, React, and Vite that extracts file names and share links from Google Drive pages on-demand.
 The extension provides a user-friendly popup interface to display links, with visual feedback for success or failure and a copy-to-clipboard feature for easy sharing.